 Ancient books like the Bible teach principles that help, but almost seem forgotten in modern times.
 Things like love, forgiveness, kindness, patience and hope could serve us well these days.

-In an ideal world, every person would be raised in a loving family, surrounded with positive productive friends, and supported by a rich diverse community that helps reinforce a healthy mindset with the skills to manage their emotions.
+In an ideal world, every person would be raised in a loving family that helps reinforce a healthy mindset with the skills to manage their emotions.

-But instead we live in a world where too many people grow up in abusive families, hang out with destructive friends, live in broken communities, and don’t have the mindset or emotional skills to keep themselves from making bad impulsive decisions.
+But instead we live in a world where too many people grow up in abusive families and don’t have the mindset or emotional skills to keep themselves from making bad impulsive decisions.

 To end gun violence we must help people learn how to solve their problems peacefully and believe that they can thrive without seeing violence as a shortcut.

-Parents can do a lot to help their kids stay away from violence by the culture and principles they pass down.
-Families can reach out to people who seem disconnected from society.
+Parents can do the most to help their kids stay away from violence by the culture, principles, and habits they pass down.

-Through churches, local government programs, and other charitable organizations we can improve our communities.
+Through great families that are involved in churches, wise local government leadership and programs, and other charitable organizations we can improve our communities.

 Each of us can choose the path of love and forgiveness.
 The more of us that do will spread ripples of good around the world.
 Each person you’re good to inspires more good in them to pass on to someone else.
 For some, the good you spread could be the only good they experience that day.